prrvchr/eMailerOOo/README.md

 In short, to participate in the development of this extension.
 Because it is together that we can make Free Software smarter.

+___
 ## Requirement:

-If you are using **OpenOffice on Windows** regardless of the version then you are subject to [bug 128569][11].
-I haven't found a workaround, for now I can only advise you to install **LibreOffice**...
+In order to take advantage of the latest versions of the Python libraries used in eMailerOOo, version 2 of Python has been abandoned in favor of **Python 3.8 minimum**.
+This means that **eMailerOOo no longer supports OpenOffice and LibreOffice 6.x on Windows since version 1.0.0**.
+I can only advise you **to migrate to LibreOffice 7.x**.

 eMailerOOo uses a local [HsqlDB][12] database version 2.7.2.
 HsqlDB being a database written in Java, its use requires the [installation and configuration][13] in LibreOffice / OpenOffice of a **JRE version 11 or later**.
 I recommend [Adoptium][14] as your Java installation source.

-If you are using **LibreOffice on Linux**, you need to make sure of two things:
-  - You are subject to [bug 139538][15].
+If you are using **LibreOffice on Linux**, you are subject to [bug 139538][15].
 To work around the problem, please **uninstall the packages** with commands:
 - `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
 - `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

-If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HsqlDBembeddedOOo][16] extension.
+If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HsqlDriverOOo][16] extension.

-  - If the python3-cffi-backend package is installed then you need to **install the python3-cffi package** with the command:
-    - `dpkg -s python3-cffi-backend` (to know if the python3-cffi-backend package is installed)
-    - `sudo apt install python3-cffi` (to install the python3-cffi package if needed)

-OpenOffice on Linux and LibreOffice on Windows are not subject to these malfunctions.
+___
 ## Installation:

 It seems important that the file was not renamed when it was downloaded.